Configuration

 scopewhich includes a mutable DOM view of the page. postOptional- Array of functions that run after templates have been merged but before the final HTML is written to disk.
 Merged with any built in post processing steps where applicable.

-doNotCopyOptional- List of file extensions (without the leading dot) that should not be copied into
+doNotCopyOptional- Additional deny-list extensions (without the leading dot) that should not be copied into

 Hooks